Client

 The problem

-The previous design was more than 4 years old and over time more and more content had been added making it cluttered.
+Over time more and more content had been added to the global navigation making it cluttered.
 The mobile design suffered from poor discoverability and the overall aesthetic of the header felt dated.

 Goals